A more detailed look at our narrow boats

 runs from propane gas cylinders.
 There is also a microwave.
 Heating is by a boiler (gas or diesel fired) which heats

-radiators through the boat, and hot water in a storage
+radiators through the boat.
+Hot water is in a storage

-cylinder like a domestic one but smaller.
+cylinder like a domestic one but smaller, heated by the engine or boiler.
 Most bathrooms

 have a heated towel rail or radiator.
 There is a